Jaws (soundtrack): Releases

-The original soundtrack for Jaws was released by MCA Records on LP in 1975, and as a CD in 1992, including roughly a half hour of music that Williams redid for the album.
-In 2000, two versions of the score were released: Decca/Universal reissued the soundtrack album to coincide with the release of the 25th-anniversary DVD, featuring the entire 51 minutes of the original score, and Varèse Sarabande released a rerecording of the score performed by the Royal Scottish National Orchestra, conducted by Joel McNeely.
+The original soundtrack for Jaws was released by MCA Records on LP in 1975, and as a CD in 1992, including roughly a half hour of music that Williams reimagined for the album.
+In 2000, two versions of the score were released.
+Decca/Universal reissued the soundtrack album to coincide with the release of the 25th-anniversary DVD, featuring the 51 minutes of the original score with a new stereo mix, derived from the surviving three-track film masters with the application of surround reverb and noise reduction to eliminate defects.
+Varèse Sarabande also released a rerecording of the score performed by the Royal Scottish National Orchestra, conducted by Joel McNeely.

 In 2015, Intrada Records released a special edition of the soundtrack, featuring recordings of the film versions of the cues, the remastered original 1975 soundtrack album, and also the diegetic music played by the Amity town band.
 Intrada transferred the original three-track split mono to 24-bit resolution.
 However, it became apparent that this element was never intended to be mixed into true stereo.
-Because the film music was recorded at Fox Studios rather than Universal, the recording format was closer to what would later become standard.
+Because the film music was recorded at Fox Studios rather than Universal, the recording format was closer to what would later become industry standard.
+In 2025, to commemorate the film's 50th anniversary, Intrada released a three-CD set, again featuring the original soundtrack recording, including a few cues that weren't used in the final cut, the original soundtrack album, and additional source music.
+Also in 2025, a 50th anniversary remastered edition was released digitally by Back Lot Music and on vinyl by Mondo.

-The cover of the three releases recorded by Williams (1975, 2000, 2015) features the painting from the original film poster, often described as "iconic", by artist Roger Kastel, whereas the McNeely release features a photograph of a shark.
+The cover of the four releases recorded by Williams (1975, 2000, 2015, 2025) features the painting from the original film poster, often described as "iconic", by artist Roger Kastel, whereas the McNeely release features a photograph of a shark.